-Mitigation Measures are direct actions that can be taken to mitigate the impact of mining-related groundwater drawdown on a GDE as part of the Mitigation Plan (Table 3).
-Not all of the Mitigation Measures described below are appropriate for all GDEs.
-Mitigation Measures are specified for each GDE in Table 3, and may include one or more approaches.
-Mitigation measures recommended in Table 3 are preliminary.
+Mitigation measures are direct actions that can be taken to offset the impact of mining-related groundwater drawdown on a GDE as part of the Mitigation Plan (Table 3).
+Not all of the mitigation measures described below are appropriate for all GDEs.
+Mitigation measures are specified for each GDE in Table 3 and may include one or more approaches.
+Mitigation measures recommended in Table 3 are initial.
 Additional baseline monitoring or improved understanding of site conditions may indicate that an alternative mitigation approach is more appropriate.
-The goal of this mitigation plan is to ensure that GDEs are preserved if miningrelated impacts occur and that water supply in impacted water wells is replaced.
-With that in mind, selection of more appropriate mitigations is considered acceptable within this plan provided that they accomplish the goal of preserving functionality of the GDE.
-Maps showing most GDEs and associated mitigation locations are provided in Appendix B. GDEs that do not have mitigations illustrated in Appendix B are not shown because the mitigation cannot easily be illustrated at this time.
-For example, impacts to water wells in Superior would be mitigated by adding wells on the properties of affected well owners.
-This mitigation is fairly straightforward, but the exact location of these potential replacement wells is not currently known, and therefore not illustrated.
+The goal of this Mitigation Plan is to ensure that GDEs are preserved, rehabilitated, restored and/or replaced if mining- related impacts occur.
+In the case of GDEs that are water supply wells, the water supply is replaced.
+Selection of more appropriate mitigations is considered acceptable provided they accomplish the goal of preserving functionality of the GDE or water supply wells.

+Maps showing most GDEs and associated mitigation locations are provided in Appendix B. GDEs that do not have mitigations illustrated in Appendix B are not shown because the mitigation cannot easily be illustrated; however, the proposed mitigation approach is described in text.
+For example, impacts to water supply wells in Superior would be mitigated by adding supply wells on the properties of affected well owners.
+Well installation is a straightforward process, but the exact location of these potential replacement supply wells is not currently known, and therefore not illustrated.

-The mitigation plan described in this document may be updated.
+The Mitigation Plan may be updated.
 Table 3 and Appendix B identify installation of a well as the mitigation for most GDEs and groundwater supplies.
-Installation of a well is selected frequently, because it is a mitigation approach that can be used in most circumstances with a high level of confidence.
-However, other mitigation approaches, such as guzzlers and stormwater capture systems, may be preferred if determined to be feasible and may be selected for the final monitoring and mitigation plan.
-For this reason, Table 3 also identifies a preferred mitigation approach that would likely be selected if determined to be feasible.
+Installation of a well is selected frequently because it can be used in most circumstances with a high level of confidence.
+However, other mitigation approaches, such as installation of guzzlers and stormwater capture systems, are a preferred approach with installation of wells as a contingency approach.
+For this reason, Table 3 identifies a preferred mitigation approach that would be implemented.